nickmmark/inotropes-visualization/README.md

 # inotropes-visualization
-graphical display of the hemodynamic effects of different inotrope agents
+graphical display of the hemodynamic effects of different cardiac inotropes

 ### Physiology
 Inotropes are medications that augment **cardiac output** (CO)